Part 1 Pre-Seclusion Era

 • • • •

 The issue of trafficking with demons is another pair of sleeves altogether.
-And the one which really throws the cat among the pigeons.
+And one which really throws the cat among the pigeons.
 I find myself going out on a limb with yet another unsupported theory at this point.
 But if it is on target it would explain something of the underlying attitudes toward magic which not only is in keeping with the changing perceptions of our own history as regards Magic, but which would have contributed heavily to the conditions which ultimately drove the wizards of the Potterverse into hiding.

 It has blown right past us, thanks in chief to Rowling’s commendable restraint (over the first 6 book, in any case) regarding the presentation of overt dogma and her deliberate choice to only reference the most secularized forms of cultural Christianity in her work, that JK Rowling’s Potterverse does, in fact, admit to the existence of demons.

 Nearly a half a dozen of the creatures referenced in ‘Fantastic Beasts and Where to Find Them’ are clearly identified not merely as beasts, or as monsters, but as *demons*.
 Water demons in most cases.
-And in at least one case as rather minor ones.
+And usually as rather minor ones.
 Three of these; the Kappa, the Kelpie, and the Pogrebin appear to be identified as demons in the Potterverse because they are identified as demons in the source folklore from which Rowling has clearly imported them.
 I do not know whether the Grindylow and the Nogtail are also imports from existing folk traditions, but seems very likely that they are.

-It is entirely possible that to have imported demons into her world from existing folk traditions without redefining them as something else was merely a lapse of judgement, or a lapse of attention on Ms Rowling’s part that slipped past her when she did it, and that what she is implying about her world by that act was not her intention.
+It is entirely possible that to have imported demons into her world from existing folk traditions without redefining them as something else was merely a lapse of judgment, or a lapse of attention on Ms Rowling’s part that slipped past her when she did it, and that what she is implying about her world by having done so was not her intention.
 But we cannot depend on that having been the case.
 She confirmed the demonic status of the Grindylow (and possibly the Kappa as well) in the actual text of PoA, so her inclusion of demons may have been quite deliberate.
 And if it was deliberate, we need to admit the possibility that it was also significant.

-None of the specific types of demons encountered in these sources are regarded as particularly intelligent, or they would not be listed in a compendium of Beasts rather than Beings.
+Admittedly, none of the specific types of demons encountered in these sources are regarded as particularly intelligent, or they would not be listed in a compendium of Beasts rather than Beings.
 But a precedent has now been set, and the definite presence of unintelligent demons in a fictional universe is a very poor guarantee for an absence of intelligent ones.

 Which, if nothing else, has me looking slantways with more than my usual dismay at the probable nature of Dementors.
 Although since they evidently breed, they can presumably be killed, which is at least some cause for hope that they are not, in fact, demonic.